Coping with Fatigue

 Managing fatigue: eating a healthy diet

-Unfortunately, there is no special diet that specifically treats fatigue.
+There is no special diet that specifically treats fatigue.
 However, developing a solid nutrition program can maintain your health, increase your energy reserves, help you sleep better, and reduce your level of tiredness.
 Here are some important tips.

 Avoid refined sugars and other sweets.
 Excess sugar can dramatically change blood glucose levels, causing them to rise quickly and then crash, making you more tired than before.